-What is a Rotator Cuff Tear?
+What Is a Rotator Cuff Tear?

-The rotator cuff consists of four muscles that are located at the back of the shoulder.
-The rotator cuff helps keep the “ball” in the “socket” of the shoulder maintaining joint stability.
-These muscles rotate and raise the arm overhead.
-Rotator Cuff Tears can be caused by an accident or injury, such as a fall or direct impact onto the shoulder, or as the result of wear and tear of the shoulder.
+Rotator cuff tears can be caused by an accident or injury, such as a fall or direct impact onto the shoulder, or as the result of wear and tear of the shoulder.

-Rotator Cuff Tears are usually classified into two groups and the treatment for your injury may be based on the severity of the tear as well as your unique lifestyle.
+Rotator cuff tears are usually classified into two groups and the treatment for your injury may be based on the severity of the tear as well as your unique lifestyle.

 Full thickness tear.
 One or more tendons within the rotator cuff are torn completely from their attachment to the bone.

 Patients who sustain rotator cuff tears may experience any combination of the following symptoms:

-- Pain in the form of a deep ache
+Pain in the form of a deep ache

-- Difficulty rotating and/or lifting the arm
+Difficulty rotating and/or lifting the arm

-- Pain that is often worse at night
+Pain that is often worse at night

-At OrthoNeuro, our Board Certified Orthopedic Surgeons have helped thousands of patients with Rotator Cuff Tears live active and healthy lives using the latest non-surgical and surgical procedures.
+At OrthoNeuro, our Board Certified Orthopedic Surgeons have helped thousands of patients with rotator cuff tears live active and healthy lives using the latest non-surgical and surgical procedures.

 Treatment Options for a Rotator Cuff Tear

 Depending upon the classification of the tear, nonsurgical treatment options may be used to reduce pain and inflammation and strengthen the shoulder.
-These can include:

 - Nonsteroidal anti-inflammatory drugs